Comment systems for static websites

 See also Cusdis, a “lightweight, privacy-first, open-source comment system”.

-Discus, as mentioned, is suspect.
-Hyvor Talk is a disqus alternative.
+Disqus, as mentioned, is suspect.
+Hyvor Talk is a Disqus alternative.
 The following two are self-hosted but also offer a paid non-self-hosted version:

 • Commento as mentioned can also be hosted